 You can access the Mountain Theater Fire Road through the back of our Vendor Village where the restrooms are.
 Signage and staff will be there to direct you.

 • If you biked up the mountain, walk back along the same Mountain Theater Fire Road noted above to the Rock Spring Lot where your bike is parked.
 Please ride carefully down the mountain, as there will be cars and buses heading down with you.

 • If you hiked up the mountain and plan on hiking down, please do so carefully and bring a flashlight, as it will of course get darker on you way down.
 If you don’t feel like hiking down, hop on a bus on us.
 Our sources tell us the sun will set at 7:29 PM on Saturday, September 8th.

 AT SOUND SUMMIT

-Bring Hats, Sunscreen, Water Bottles.
+Bring Hats, Sunscreen, Sealed or Empty Water Bottles.
 Weather is ever changing on the mountain and it can get quite hot at the Mountain Theater, as most of the venue is in full sun.
 We strongly encourage you to bring protection from the rays and stay hydrated.
 You may want to bring layers for later in the day as the weather cools

 You can also bring something to cushion your seat – e.g. Blankets, Soft Backed Trail Chairs and Stadium Cushions, but no folding chairs with arms that will take up an extra seat, trouble the person sitting next to you, potentially damage the stone seating, or impede access along public routes and fire lanes within the venue.
 Small Coolers (six-pack size) are cool.